ICJIA/icjia-accessibility-status/docs/deployment/overview.md

 ## Architecture

-The application consists of three services running on different ports:
+The application consists of two services running on different ports:

 ```
 ┌─────────────────────────────────────────────────────────┐